EPFL-Center-for-Imaging/splinebox/docs/index.rst

        </svg>
        <p>
          <strong> High performance </strong> <br/>
-         Just-in-time compilation allows us to match and in some cases overcome the performance of scipy's fortran based splines.
+         Just-in-time compilation allows us to match and in some cases overcome the performance of SciPy's fortran based splines.
        </p>
      </div>

    </div>

-   <h1 class="homepage-title">Comparison with scipy</h1>
+   <h1 class="homepage-title">Comparison with SciPy</h1>

    <h2>Ease of use</h2>

    <p>
      A common task in image anlysis is to fit a closed spline of a given order with a fixed number of knots to a countour.
-Let's compare how we can achieve this task in splinebox and scipy.<br>
+Let's compare how we can achieve this task in SplineBox and SciPy.<br>
      <a href="./auto_examples/plot_splinebox_vs_scipy_coin.html">See full example →</a>
    </p>